WoofGrrrr/file-system-broker/README.md

 ## Access Control

-Access to FileSystemBroker is granted to all extensions by default, but you can enable access controls and grant access to only select extensions.
+Access to FileSystemBroker is granted to all extensions by default, but you can enable access controls and then grant access to only select extensions.
 See below for details.

 <br>